puttley/ESP32_flash/README.md

-# ESP32_flash
+# ESP32-Webflasher
-ESP32 Web Flash - demo of how to flash binary files from Arduino IDE.
+Web Flasher for my ESP32 projecs allowing easy flashing and upgrading, with the functionality provided by ESP Web Tools.